XorTroll/Goldleaf/README.md

 - **NSP** (installable title)

-  Goldleaf's NSP title has application ID / title ID `050032A5CF12E000`. (as a piece of extra information)
+  Goldleaf's NSP title has application ID / title ID `050032A5CF12E000`. (as an extra piece of information)

   You need a homebrew to install the NSP.
 The best solution would be to download both the NRO and the NSP, and install the NSP via the NRO. (ironically)